beastbytes/router-register/Writerside/topics/Other-Route-Attributes.md

 </table>

 ## Fallback
-Defines a fallback route that is attempted if no other routes in a group matches.
+Defines a fallback route that is attempted if no other routes in a group match.

 Only one fallback route is permitted in a group.